 The first step is to remove the filter top.
 Every filter normally comes with 3-4 slots for the media.
 You have to decide how many you are going to use.
 The first tray should have mechanical filter media to catch the harsh debris.
 It will also make sure the filter doesn’t clog easily.
 The next one to go should be suitable for biological media.

 Lastly, add the chemical media on the third spot.
 Many owners tend to mix various types of chemical media for this part.
-As a beginner, you can opt-out for carbon as they are affordable and easily found.
+As a beginner, you can opt-out of carbon as they are affordable and easily found.

 Make sure you follow the order of media.
 Otherwise, the filter may lose effectiveness.
 This sequence will make sure all the media run in sync, ultimately giving you a well-filtered surrounding.